These 10 Red Flags in Dating Should Make You Run

-Listen, I know it’s 2020.
-But the other day, I started watching The Hills.
+Listen, I know I’m a little late here, but the other day I started watching The Hills.
 Before you click off, let me explain!
-There was literally nothing on T.V. that night and it popped up on my Hulu recommendation list, so I just went for it.
+There was literally nothing on T.V. that night, and it popped up on my Hulu recommendation list, so I just went for it.
 Plus, I was just looking for some background noise as I worked on a home improvement project, so the contents of the program didn’t matter that much to me.

 Early on in the season, Heidi is dating this new-ish guy (I think his name is Jordan) who is—quite honestly—a complete jerk.
 She eventually breaks up with him, but I was confused about why she stayed with him as long as she did to begin with.